microsoftgraph/microsoft-graph-docs-contrib/concepts/profilephoto-configure-settings.md

 ms.author: "shivansingh"
 ms.topic: concept-article
 ms.localizationpriority: medium
+ms.subservice: entra-users
 ---

 # Manage user profile photo settings in Microsoft 365 by using Microsoft Graph

 Administrators can use the Microsoft Graph API to get and configure photo update settings in an organization.
 They can also control the environment where user profile photos can be updated within the organization and define which roles are required to update profile user photos.

 ## Configure the user profile photo environment